swcarpentry/board/subcommittees/mentoring/microLessonProposal.md

 ### To-Do

-In order for the Micro-Lesson program to deliver compelling lessons, the Mentorship Committee reccommends identifying curriculum that can likely be taught successfully in 1-1.5 hours, and deliver a useful skill or result in that time.
+In order for the Micro-Lesson program to deliver compelling lessons, the Mentorship Committee recommends identifying curriculum that can likely be taught successfully in 1-1.5 hours, and deliver a useful skill or result in that time.
 At least one such subset of each of the Python, R, Git and Shell lessons should be identified before moving ahead with the program at scale.